 Introduction: Metabolism, immune and brain function could be influenced by colon.

-The environment of gut can make it work harmoniously.
+The environment of gut can make it(what?) work harmoniously.
 However, if the environment or microbiota activities are changed, this situation may increase the risk of inflammation, cancer and depression.
-Nowadays, because the gut environment is too complex and inaccessible to construct realistic gut models, the processes which are working in gut remain few understood.
+Because the gut environment is so complex and the inaccessibility to construct realistic gut models, the processes which are working in gut remain few understood.

 Some bacteria have ability to sense some gut-relevant molecules.

-There were three studies which use gut adapted bacteria to express chromo protein or GFP when its sensors are different.
-By oral gavage for mice, these bacteria can detect some particular chemicals in mice’s gut.
+There were three studies which use gut adapted bacteria to express chromo protein or GFP when its senses some change.
+By oral gavage of mice, these bacteria can detect some particular chemicals in mice’s gut.
 However, the result of these studies is not ideal.
 And there is another study.
-Although the sensor bacteria was designed to measure host fucose levels, it does not work.
+Although the sensor bacteria were 6designed to measure host fucose levels, it does not work.
 From these previous studies, it can be concluded that there are two main challenges which are making sure that the engineer bacteria can work in the gut and how to get a expression from testing organism and keep it microbiota intact